Southern Downs Draft Planning Scheme Review - Stage 2

 AlloraThursday 14 August3PM to 5:30PMAllora Community Hall, 55 Herbert Street, Allora

-WallangarraFriday 22 August11AM to 2PMWallangarra School of Arts Hall, Merinda St, Wallangarra QLD 4383
+WallangarraFriday 22 August11AM to 2PMWallangarra School of Arts Hall, Merinda St, Wallangarra

 DalveenFriday 22 August4:30PM to 6PMDalveen Sports Club, 8 Pine Crescent, Dalveen